- Did you just bring a new puppy home?

 Equality & Diversity Statement

-We recognize, respect, and value diversity.
+I recognize, respect, and value diversity.

-We are committed to inclusion across age, gender, race, religion, and identity.
+I am committed to inclusion across age, gender, race, religion, and identity.